Swiss B2B Marketing-Report 2026

 What are we optimizing?

-What are we stopping?
+What are we configuring?

 Conclusion